 - Ease of mooring and cloaking at low level for storm or other adverse weather protection

 - Ability to inflate/assemble and be maintained at open air sites without a hangar

 - Ability to be operated either as a simple balloon or airship at any stage from launch to capture

 - Ease of launch and capture directly from small sites that may be anywhere (like heliports)

 - Vertical axis symmetry of form, reducing the number of necessary parts and the number of different parts that must be designed, made, proven and paid for, so relatively low cost

-For background and further information about lenticular airships, see the paper An Exposition (available from contact) about previous types.
+For background and further information about lenticular airships, see the paper An Exposition about previous types (available from contact).